 Veteran.
-A person who has served in the active military or naval service of the United States at any time and who shall have been discharged or released therefrom under conditions other than dishonorable.
+A person who has served in the active military or naval service of the United States at any time and who Washington County Department of Housing Services - Housing Choice Voucher Program Administrative Plan shall have been discharged or released therefrom under conditions other than dishonorable.